theidiot17/magic/README.md

 ## Projects

-- **🩺 [Health Assessment](health-assessment/index.html):** An interactive quiz to evaluate your health and wellness habits and receive personalized tips.
+- **🩺 [Health Assessment](health-assessment/index.html):** A fun quiz to evaluate your wellness habits and get humorous insights!
+- **🔤 [Secret Language Translator](secret-language-translator/index.html):** Translate between English and our secret language in real-time with emojis!
 - **🚀 [Another Project](another-project/index.html):** A brief description of another awesome project.

 <!-- Add more projects as they are developed -->